emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    branch.
 If you still can't resolve conflicts, this procedure fails.

-5. If either
+5. Maybe build and test locally.
+If either

    - the merge was non-trivial
    - there has been any rebasing (see step 7)
-   - you haven't checked pull request build results from CI
+   - you haven't `checked pull request build results from CI`_

    then build and test the merge result locally if possible.
 For example::